Colorado: Aspen to Vail, Valleys of the Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After breakfast, walk next door and join locals for a sociable morning at the town’s enormous hot spring pool, said to be the world’s largest.
-It spans more than two city blocks and has drawn visitors since Glenwood Springs was first on the map.
-This is the perfect muscle-soothing pause as you have reached the mid-way point of the week.
+After breakfast, walk next door and join locals for a sociable morning at the town’s enormous hot spring pool—said to be the world’s largest.
+Spanning more than two city blocks, it has drawn visitors since Glenwood Springs first appeared on the map.
+This is the perfect muscle-soothing pause, as you’ve now reached the midpoint of your cycling week.

-Alternatively, choose to cycle east directly from your hotel onto the Glenwood Canyon Trail, a magnificent car-free bike path that cuts through a towering gorge.
-The Colorado River is your constant companion this morning as you climb slightly uphill out of the canyon, watching for bighorn sheep and bald eagles high on the jagged canyon walls.
-Finish your ride at the canyon’s edge in Dotsero before continuing onto Vail.
+Alternatively, choose to cycle east directly from your hotel onto the Glenwood Canyon Trail, a magnificent car-free path that cuts through a towering gorge.
+The Colorado River is your constant companion as you follow a gentle uphill grade, watching for bighorn sheep and bald eagles high on the jagged canyon walls.
+Finish your ride at the canyon’s edge in Dotsero before continuing to Vail.

-After, a short shuttle brings you to your final destination of the week – Vail Village.
-The iconic resort town sings with Colorado splendor.
-Mountains rise in every direction as Gore Creek courses through the village, complete with quaint cobblestone streets.
-Enjoy an exploratory ride along the Gore Creek Trail before lunch and a sampling of local craft beers at your hotel.
+A short shuttle then brings you to your final destination of the week—Vail Village.
+This iconic resort town sings with Colorado splendor.
+Mountains rise in every direction, and Gore Creek winds through the cobblestone streets of the charming pedestrian village.
+Enjoy a warm-up ride along the Gore Creek Trail before lunch and a sampling of local craft beers at your hotel.

-You check in to your delightful accommodations just steps from the base of Vail Mountain.
-Opened as one of Vail’s first great European-style lodges in the 1960s, Tivoli Lodge has been reinvented from the ground up, yet remains steeped in old-world charm and suffused with Tyrolean tradition, ambiance, and hospitality.
-Dinner is on your own, with many wonderful options along the pedestrian streets outside your door.
-On many Wednesday nights in June, July, and August, Vail Valley Music Festival events unfold throughout the town.
+You’ll check in to your delightful accommodations just steps from the base of Vail Mountain.
+Opened in the 1960s as one of Vail’s first great European-style lodges, the Tivoli Lodge has since been completely reimagined.
+Today, it offers modern comforts while preserving the Tyrolean charm, ambiance, and hospitality that made it a local favorite.
+Dinner is on your own tonight, with many excellent options along the village’s pedestrian lanes.
+On many Wednesday nights in June, July, and August, Vail Valley Music Festival events fill the town with live music and energy (bravovail.org).

 Today's Ride Choices